 POSITION DESCRIPTION

-The Department of Neurobiology, Physiology and Behavior at the University of California, Davis invites applications for qualified Junior Specialists (JPF05734) in general support of molecular, cellular, microscopy-based and physiological experiments related to the study of diabetes.
+The Department of Neurobiology, Physiology, and Behavior at the University of California, Davis, in conjunction with PREP@UC Davis, invites applications for six (6) Junior Specialists in basic biomedical sciences.

 QUALIFICATIONS